-- The manga Kamen Rider Spirits doesn't suffer from the budget limitations of the TV shows, and as a result has a more international scope.
+- Kamen Rider Spirits doesn't suffer from the budget limitations of the TV shows, and as a result has a more international scope.
 The opening story arc takes place in New York City, and features a very diverse cast.

 - Played with in Kamen Rider Gaim.
 Justified, since the main source of Helheim Forest comes from a Japanese city.
 Exploited by Yggdrasil, who built their base of operations there.
 And double subverted near the end, in which Helheim spreads to more than just Japan, but the only ones who can actually do anything are stuck in Japan fighting their own battles.

-- Kanpai Senshi After V Lampshades this when Pink states that monsters and supervillains seem to only ever attack Japan, and then asks why they don't attack America instead.
+- Kanpai Senshi After V lampshades this when Pink states that monsters and supervillains seem to only ever attack Japan, and then asks why they don't attack America instead.

 - The lesser known RPG AMMO has Kyoto as the starting place of a transdimensional demonic invasion, source of mystic emission that empower magic users everywhere, and base of the heroic army that fights invaders.
 The Kyoto Tower is the physical place where things gone wild (not to be confused with the Tokyo Tower).